davidsekar/Redis-Xplorer/README.md

 ## Found a bug or have a suggestion

 In case, you have a suggestion or feature request.
 Kindly raise it as an issue [over here](https://github.com/davidsekar/Redis-Xplorer/issues).

+## Frequently Asked Questions

+Where are the settings saved ?

+This extension saves all the profile configurations in the currently opened folder / workspace.
+So that those informations are auto-loaded on next load.